14H034160212/HHH-An-Online-Question-Answering-System-for-Medical-Questions/README.md

 ## Paper link
 [HHH: An Online Medical Chatbot System based on Knowledge Graph and Hierarchical Bi-Directional Attention](https://arxiv.org/pdf/2002.03140.pdf)

-If you want more details about this project, watch our [presentation recording](https://youtu.be/zTK3zZtxHs4) on YouTube.
+If you want more details about this project, watch our [presentation recording](https://youtu.be/zTK3zZtxHs4), [HHH Chatbot web and GUI](https://youtu.be/qHUuB4eIsBo), [HHH web manager backend platform](https://youtu.be/ryj5ClrV6EE) on YouTube.

 ## Citation
 ```